-Recent advancements in healthcare legislation have allowed more people to avail of the specialized medical services.
-However, uncompleted referrals still remain a threat.
-Not only does it prove an economic loss to practitioners but it may also lead to a decline in average public medical welfare.
+Healthcare legislation has allowed more people to take advantage of specialized medical services, however, uncompleted referrals remain an issue.
+Not only does it create an economic loss for practitioners but the disconnects lead to a decline in medical welfare.
 The Institute of Healthcare Improvement created a panel to devise a mechanism that would address the problem and through this, the Ambulatory Referral Guide was born.
 “Closing the Loop: A Guide to Safer Ambulatory Referrals in the EHR Era” acknowledges that a definite system is lacking and directly addresses the major issues.

 The panel for the Ambulatory Referral Guide proposed the uniform implementation of the nine-step, closed-loop EHR referral process below: